Overview of TAPS

 OVERVIEW: The 800-mile-long Trans Alaska Pipeline System is one of the world's largest pipeline systems, an engineering icon that was the biggest privately funded construction project when constructed in the 1970s.
 Beginning in Prudhoe Bay on Alaska's North Slope, TAPS stretches through rugged and beautiful terrain to Valdez, the northernmost ice-free port in North America.

-Since pipeline startup in 1977, Alyeska Pipeline - TAPS' operator - has successfully transported more than 16 billion barrels of oil and loaded more than 19,000 tankers at the Valdez Marine Terminal.
+Since pipeline startup in 1977, Alyeska Pipeline - TAPS' operator - has successfully transported more than 17 billion barrels of oil and loaded nearly 22,000 tankers at the Valdez Marine Terminal.
 More than half of the pipeline runs above ground – an engineering decision due to Alaska’s prevalent permafrost terrain.
-TAPS’ visibility as it crosses Alaska’s remarkable terrain has made it one of the world’s most photographed pipelines.
+TAPS' visibility as it crosses Alaska's remarkable terrain has made it one of the world's most photographed pipelines.

 TAPS owners & percentages*: